Tips for Interviewing Candidates for Your Team

 Each of these interviews have a specific outcome and you’re trying to find out a lot more about the candidate who’s applying for that particular role.
 They all have a general flow, which I’ll go over a little bit later in this section talking about the flow of the interview, but let me just spend a little bit more time elaborating on what you’re looking for in each of these types of interviews.

-Now, in your technical interview, you’re really trying to get down to the nitty-gritty of what that person can do, how they contribute to the project team, what sort of experience they’ve had in the past they can bring and bring to bear on that project team to actually help you achieve what you are setting out for?
+Now, in your technical interview, you’re really trying to get down to the nitty-gritty of what that person can do, how they contribute to the project team resources, what sort of experience they’ve had in the past they can bring and bring to bear on that project team to actually help you achieve what you are setting out for?

 In a technical interview, you’re actually looking for specific competencies, perhaps you need a COBOL developer, C++, Java developer.
 Maybe you need a particular masonry or a cameraman or a grip for working on a video shoot.
 Assembling the questions here are going to help you understand what that person can do and what they can’t do, specifically related to the task that they’re going to be having on that project team.